joecity/jekyll-now/_posts/2017-11-01-agile-whats-the-point.md

 I remember buying a garden sculpture on eBay once.
 It looked like an amazing stone styled water feature which I was really excited about.
 When it showed up, it was about 9cm tall and not fit to hold my neighbors dogs toothbrush.
 Needless to say I was left with a really bad taste in my mouth!
 In case you were interested, the seller said it was "Art" and "Subjective" which made me feel even more angry.

-Anyway - the point is - we don't want any surprises for the stakeholders here.
+Anyway - the point is - we must do our best to be upfront with, and to avoid any potential surprises for the stakeholders.
 We want to do everything we can to advertise, advertise, advertise what the team are doing!
 The information should be everywhere:  This is what we are working on, this is what is coming up, this is our long term roadmap.
 These are our challenges and risks, this is what we are doing about it, and this is how we are progressing.

 I am a fan of having this information short and sharp - it should all be visible on a single powerpoint.
 We can email that out, have that on our whiteboard, have that on our team home page.